The100Archive/website/README.md

 100 Archive Website
 ==============

-This is the official repository for the 100 Archive Website.(http://100archive.com) It contains:
+This is the official repository for the 100 Archive Website: http://100archive.com

+It contains:

 * All Current ExpressionEngine Template Files
 * All CSS + JS